noamshegurushots/GuruShotsGallery/README.md

-# GuruShotsGllery
+# GuruShotsGallery

-This project was generated with Angular 7.2.2
+This project was generated from scratch with Angular 7.2.2

+No 3rd party libraries have been used.

 ![alt text](logo.png)